 A fire suppression system is a safety accessory permanently mounted to a piece of heavy-duty mobile equipment to serve as protection in the event of a fire.
 Organizations consider these systems their first line of defense against total equipment loss, raised insurance rates, and the other impacts of fire.

-A typical system is comprised of four key components:
+A typical system is comprised of five key components:

 - Fire-detecting linear wire of spot sensors,

 - A control panel to detect a fire and alert the operator,

 - Actuators discharge automatically or manually to activate the system,